opentelekomcloud-infra/zuul/doc/source/config/job.rst

       and other items which run the same job will use the results of that build.

-      This setting determins whether Zuul will consider deduplication.
+      This setting determines whether Zuul will consider deduplication.
       If it is set to ``false``, Zuul will never attempt to deduplicate the job.
 If it is set to ``auto`` (the default), then Zuul will compare the job with other jobs of other queue